thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

     associated by another software component responsible for these rollbacks.

 Furthermore, specific versions of the same workflow can be defined on different targets.
+The main and child devices can each run their own version of a workflow for an operation.
-Indeed, all the status updates for a command on a given thin-edge entity or component are published on an MQTT topic which prefix is the entity identifier.
+Indeed, all the status updates for a command on a given thin-edge entity or component are published on an MQTT topic with the entity identifier as the prefix.
 - The same executable can be used to handle operations on different targets.
   For instance, the **tedge-agent** can run on the main device `te/device/main//` as well as on a child-device identified by `te/device/child-xyz//`.
 - A specific executable can be substituted on a specific target.
-  If for some reasons, **tedge-agent** cannot be installed on a child-device, then a specific implementation of the `firmware_update` MQTT API can be used to serve configuration updates on, say, `te/micro-controller/xyz//`.
+  If for some reasons, **tedge-agent** cannot be installed on a child-device, then a specific implementation of the `firmware_update` MQTT API can be used to serve firmware updates on, say, `te/micro-controller/xyz//`.
 - A workflow can be extended differently for each target.
   As an example, an agent developer can define an extra rollback state on the main device but not on the child devices.